Evscion/EncryptedHTTP/README.md

 # Installation

+The HTTPAuth package can be installed by cloning the repository.
-The repository should be cloned for installation but soon will be available on pip.
+It will soon be available for installation on `pip`.

 # Usage